-Most of the time, the game is subtle enough to weave the short moments of beauty and joy with the overall sense of oppression.
-However, at other times, Mosaic is too “on the nose,” and the cynical amongst you (myself included) will find themselves occasionally rolling their eyes at the simplistic or naive notions.
+Most of the time, the game is subtle enough to weave short moments of beauty and joy with the overall sense of oppression.
+However, at other times, Mosaic is too “on the nose,” and the cynical among you (myself included) will find themselves occasionally rolling their eyes at the simplistic or naive notions.

 Still, Mosaic is an intriguing concept that manages to keep things interesting even when your in-game days seemingly repeat themselves.
 It resonates and makes you think, which is impressive considering how minimalistic the game is.